Bizhop/kiekkohamsteri/README.md

 # Mandatory environment variables
 - `HAMSTERI_JWT_SECRET`
   - jwt encoding/decoding.
-Must be at least 512 bytes.
+Must be at base64 encoded byte array, at least 512 bytes.
 - `CLOUDINARY_URL`
   - for saving images
   - see [cloudinary.com](https://cloudinary.com/) for more info